 Step Five: Recommendation Summary & Report

-Wakefly will present you with a custom report from its testing of the Critical Paths and Pages.
+Wakefly will present you with a custom accessibility report from its testing of the Critical Paths and Pages.
 This report will detail all findings ranked by priority, along with recommended resolution and estimate to fix.

 So – what’s the takeaway from this blog article?
 The first is that there are software tools available that will scan your site and identify critical issues with your website meeting ADA Compliance.
 The second takeaway is that you also need to test your site with a human touch to get a high level sense of how a person with a disability interacts with your site.
-The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law.
+The combination of software and human testing should give you comfort that you’ve done your best to satisfy the spirit of the law with meeting accessibility requirements.